Zenexyinyang/Ton-of-chases/README.md

 * 👻 Inspired by the original game.
 * 🔧 Some things may be different.
 * 💡 More stuff may be added later.

 ◆————————————◆

+📱 HOW TO GET IT ON MOBILE

+1. Open the index.html file above.
+2. Tap the download/raw option to save the file.
+3. Open the downloaded HTML file in your browser or an HTML/web app that supports local files.
+4. That’s it — you can play the fanmade game on your phone.

+◆————————————◆